coshinen/blog/pages/quotes.md

 > * Come at once if convenient, if inconvenient come all the same.
 > * Let me pay you one in return, when I said if I were assured of the former eventuality, I will cheerfully accept the latter.

+> Sherlock Holmes, [The Return of Sherlock Holmes, The Adventure of the Dancing Men](http://www.literaturepage.com/read/returnofsherlockholmes-50.html){:target="_blank"}:
+> * It is not really difficult to construct a series of inferences, each dependent upon its predecessor and each simple in itself.
+> if, after doing so, one simply knocks out all the central inferences and presents one's audience with the starting-point and the conclusion, one may produce a startling, though possibly a meretricious, effect.

+> Sherlock Holmes, [The Memoirs of Sherlock Holmes, The Final Problem](https://www.pagebypagebooks.com/Arthur_Conan_Doyle/Memoirs_of_Sherlock_Holmes/Adventure_XI_The_Final_Problem_p5.html){:target="_blank"}:
+> * Let me pay you one in return when I say that if I were assured of the former eventuality I would, in the interests of the public, cheerfully accept the latter.

 > Sherlock Holmes, [The Adventures of Sherlock Holmes, The Man with the Twisted Lip](https://www.pagebypagebooks.com/Arthur_Conan_Doyle/The_Adventures_of_Sherlock_Holmes/ADVENTURE_VI_THE_MAN_WITH_THE_TWISTED_LIP_p11.html){:target="_blank"}:
 > * It is, of course, a trifle, but there is nothing so important as trifles.